 Learn a few phrases to help you if you have any problems.
 For example, 'Sorry, could you repeat that, please?', 'How do you say ... ?' or 'What does ... mean?'

 Exchange your own language with someone!
 Speak English to them (and let them help you), then speak in your own language (and help them!)

 Have fun speaking English.
 Make English-speaking friends.
 You can chat to people face-to-face or on the internet.

 The following are good options for practising your speaking:

 - There are lots of opportunities for speaking practice at the University.
-If you have not been added to the list for the York St John Global Bulletin (a weekly newsletter for international students), please email International Student Support at ISS@yorksj.ac.uk
+If you have not been added to the list for the York St John Global Bulletin (a monthly newsletter for international students), please email International Student Support at ISS@yorksj.ac.uk

 - Global Campus events are a good place to meet students.
 Visit the page for regular updates, as well as following their social media pages: Twitter and Instagram.
 You can also follow the YSJ Virtual Community.